ms-iot/content/en-US/Docs/TurnkeySecurity.md

 4. Finally, commit the packages via:
   * `applyupdate -commit`

-The device will reboot into the update OS (showing gears) to install the packages and will reboot again to main OS.
+The device will reboot into update OS (showing gears) to install the packages and will reboot again to main OS.
 Once the device reboots back into MainOS, Secure Boot will be enabled and SIPolicy should be engaged.
 Since BitLocker requires Secure Boot provisioning to be completed and the feature to be active, reboot once more to activate BitLocker encryption.

 [12]: https://msdn.microsoft.com/en-us/windows/hardware/commercialize/manufacture/iot/add-a-provisioning-package-to-an-image "Packaging for Commercialization"
 [13]: {{site.baseurl}}/{{page.lang}}/Docs/ssh.htm "SSH"